NguyenMyQuynh/English/grammar.md

  <br> Nearly two-thirds of the students at Bexford High School (is / `are`) overweight.
  <br> The copy `machines` in the company (is / `are`) all out of order.
  <br> The fragile `goods` in the storage (`need` / needs) to be delivered before the customers come in tomorrow.

  <br><br>

+ - **Những cụm bổ nghĩa không ảnh hưởng đến việc chia động từ trong một câu:**

+    Điều đó có nghĩa là động từ trong câu vẫn sẽ được chia theo chủ ngữ như bình thường.

+    S + MODIFIER + V

+    - Prepositional Phrase(Cụm giới từ): at/ on/ in/ from/ by/ under/ along/ without/ (along / together) with/ as well as/ beetween ...
+      <br> EX: <br> The cinema *between the theater and the bookstore* `opens` at 9:00 AM `every day`.

+    - Participial phrase(Cụm phân từ): đặc trưng luôn bắt đầu bằng V – ing hoặc V3/ed.
+      <br> EX: <br>The aquarium, *built in 1868*, needs renovation.
+               <br> A marketing plan, including market strategy, promotional efforts and advertising budget, (`has been`/ have been/ it is/ they are) our most profitable way of moving products to this new market.
+               <br> The articles, written by Jack 2 weeks ago, (was\ has been\ is\ `are`) too difficult to understand.

+    - Mệnh đề quan hệ: who, whom, when, which, that, whose, where, why ...
+      <br> EX: <br> More than 3000 households, who have received the defective packages, (Is requesting/ `are requesting`/ was requested/ were requested) to get compensation from the company.
+ <br> Those who own VIP tickets (has/ had/ `have`/ is having) an opportunity to sit in the front line with a bottle of champagne.

+<br><br>